Calculators > RRSP/RRIF calculator

 Factors that you enter:

 The RRSP/RRIF Withdrawal Calculator does not consider taxes in the calculation.
 The amount of any withdrawals will be included in your taxable income when you file your tax return for the year.
 There may be withholding tax deducted from your RRIF withdrawals, depending on how much you withdraw.
+Minimum withdrawals are not subject to withholding tax, but will be included in your taxable income.

 If you are 65 or older, your RRIF withdrawals will be eligible for the pension amount tax credit.